Introduction

 • Strip cropping

-• Growing crops which give little ground cover in alternate strips with crops such as beans which have a good ground cover.
+• Growing crops with little ground cover in alternate strips with crops such as beans that provide good ground cover.

-• Afforestation – growing of trees where non-existed.
+• Afforestation – planting trees where none existed before.

-• Agroforestry land use that involves the growing of trees in combination with crops and pastures on the same piece of land.
+• Agroforestry – land use involving growing trees in combination with crops and pastures on the same piece of land.

 Physical or Structural Control Measures

-• These are soil and water conservation measures which involve mechanical constructions on the earth.
+• These are soil and water conservation measures involving mechanical constructions on the land.

-• They are used in areas of moderate slope between 13-55%.
+• They are used in areas with moderate slopes between 13–55%.

 They include:

-• These are rows of heaped crop’ residues or stones made along the
+• Rows of heaped crop residues or stones made along the contours to reduce runoff velocity.

-• It involves the growing of an open crop in the upper side of the slope followed by a dense crop to reduce speed of water.
+• Growing an open crop on the upper side of the slope followed by a dense crop to reduce water speed and increase infiltration.

-• Are structures constructed across a slope to reduce the length of a slope thus reducing run-off.
+• Structures constructed across a slope to reduce its length and thus reduce runoff.

 • Tree crops are suitable for such areas.